spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 import InfoBox from 'shared/components/InfoBox';

+# Overview

+Palette enables multi-cluster management and governance capabilities by introducing Workspaces.
+This section explains how a workspace can be created in the Palette console.

 # Prerequisites

-  You should have one or more running Workload Clusters within the project.
+  One or more running workload clusters within the project.

 # Create Your Workspace

-## 1. Add the Basic Information
+#### 1. Add the Basic Information
 Provide the basic information for the workspace such as:

 * Unique Name
 * Optional Description
 * Optional Tag

-## 2. Associate Clusters
+#### 2. Associate Clusters

   * Select the cluster(s) to be added to the workspace.
 (See [ New Clusters](/clusters/new-clusters) to learn how to add a new Cluster.)
 Palette clusters, as well as brownfield clusters, can be added to your workspace.